 Affiliated AP link enablement

-When an AP MLD receives the MLME-BSS-LINK-ENABLE.request primitive each AP that is affiliated with the AP MLD and is operating on an enabled link, shall stop advertising, in transmitted Beacon and Probe Response frames, the TTLM that indicates no TIDs mapped to the link on which the AP, that corresponds to the BSSID parameter indicated in the primitive, is operating after the expiry of the time indicated by the Expected Duration field advertised in an existing TTLM.
+(#19267) When an AP MLD receives the MLME-BSS-LINK-ENABLE.request primitive each AP that is affiliated with the AP MLD and is operating on an enabled link shall stop advertising, in transmitted Beacon and Probe Response frames the TTLM that indicates no TIDs mapped to the link on which the AP that corresponds to the BSSID parameter indicated in the primitive is operating after the expiry of the time indicated by the Expected Duration field advertised in an existing TTLM.
 In this case, the duration indicated by the Enable Timer parameter of the MLME-BSS-LINK-ENABLE.request primitive may be used to update the Expected Duration field in the currently advertised TTLM according to the rules defined in 35.3.7.2.4 (Advertised TTLM in Beacon and Probe Response frames).

 Straw Poll: